RiceComp427-Spring2019/comp427-hw1-paranoia-Jessiexjyang/README.md

 - Scenario: As head of the TSA, you set the rules for screening passengers at airport checkpoints.
 - Assumptions:

   The main purpose of TSA is to make sure the security of people and the airport.
-The import way is to use the screening  machine to check whether the belongings are safe.
+One of the important approaches is to use the screening machine to check whether the belongings are safe.
 - Assets:

   The screening machine is at the central power of the checkpoint.
 We need to make sure it's performing as expected, providing useful and accurate information and covering various types of items to be scanned: